The three main Amazon seller fees are sale-related fees, seller account fees, and shipping/fulfillment fees.

 Your Amazon fulfillment and shipping fees will depend on your products as well as your fulfillment method.
 Amazon lets sellers fulfill their orders in three different ways:

 Here’s a detailed explanation of the costs and fees associated with each Amazon fulfillment method.
-Remember, these costs are charged on top of your other Amazon selling fees.
+Remember, these costs are charged on top of your other selling on Amazon fees.

 Amazon FBM Fees